GeoDaCenter/covid/public/code-of-conduct.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Best Usage & Best Practices

+COVID-19 data should not be used to determine risk.
+It should not be used to surveil, criminalize, cage, and/or deny critical benefits.

+COVID-19 data should not be used to inform any of the following automated decision making systems, for example:
+* Predictive policing and enforcement of social distancing orders (i.e., COVID-19 hot spots should not be assigned greater police presence and prioritized enforcement of social distancing measures)
+* Public safety assessments to determine whether a person can be released from jail or prison
+* Forced testing (general and antibodies testing) that would disproportionately target Black, Latinx, and/or poor communities
+* Denying a person credit
+* Reinforcing historical practices of redlining in the form of denying loans, lowering property values, and reducing public and private investments
+* Denying a person a job
+* Denying a person housing
+* Denying a person access to health care, treatment, or services (i.e., ventilators)
+* Denying a person access to public services and benefits (i.e., public transportation)

 ## Enforcement Responsibilities